-Since our last annual amendment to this brochure dated 03/21/24 the following material change has been made.
+Since our last annual amendment to this brochure dated 03/21/24, the following material changes have been made.
 Material changes relate to Oxbow policies, practices, or conflicts of interests only.

 - Item 5 Fees and Compensation: Oxbow has updated information related to its advisory fees. - Item 8 Methods of Analysis, Investment Strategies and Risk of Loss: Oxbow explained conflicts of interest associated with margin use. - Item 10 Other Financial Industry Activities and Affiliations: Oxbow has an incentive to recommend the use of HPO, an affiliated broker-dealer, and therefore a conflict of interest exists.
-Oxbow updated conflicts of interest associated with HPO and First Clearing. - Item 12 Brokerage Practices: Oxbow update language related to economic benefits received from broker-dealers/custodians.
+Oxbow updated conflicts of interest associated with HPO and its clearing firm. - Item 10 Oxbow has updated its disclosure to reflect that HPO has changed its clearing firm from First Clearing to RBC Clearing & Custody, a division of RBC Capital Markets, LLC ("RBC"). - Item 12 Brokerage Practices: Oxbow updated language related to economic benefits received from broker-dealers/custodians. - Item 12 Oxbow has updated this disclosure to reflect the change of HPO's clearing firm/custodian from First Clearing to RBC and the reasons for that change, and that Oxbow will generally recommend that certain clients use RBC as broker-dealer/custodian. - Item 15 Custody: This Item has been updated to clarify Oxbow's policies and processes relating to custody of client assets.